-Deutsche Bank estimates 95% of all investment decisions will incorporate environmental, sustainability, and governance (ESG) strategies by 2035, according to a recent article about investor expectations.
-ESG strategies are choices guided by environmental impact, sustainability standards, and governance decisions affecting business operations.
+Deutsche Bank estimates 95% of all investment decisions will incorporate environmental, social, and governance (ESG) strategies by 2035, according to a recent article about investor expectations.
+ESG strategies are choices guided by environmental impact, social metrics, and governance decisions affecting business operations.
 Companies today recognize the benefits of ESG strategies to inform the trajectory of their business into 2030 and beyond, but most fail to find the key to operationalizing the changes needed.

 Anaplan sees several critical issues inhibiting the operationalization of ESG strategies, and we’ve developed a series of assets to help leaders address them, including an eBook, infographic, and blog series.
 These will help businesses prepare for the next decade, enabling active planning rather than reactive mitigation.